rcazzara/seldovia/_people/Newmeyer_Frederick_Walter_Freddy.md

 Thailand, and China.
 He also enjoyed fishing, boating, camping and took the Alcan Highway passage many times with his motor home.

+Freddy was honored as Seldovia's Old Crab in 1999.

 ![](../assets/images/Fred%20Newmeyer%20Old%20Crab.jpeg)

 They later became snowbirds in Yuma AZ while still enjoying summers in Alaska.
 He